 Abelisaurus is a theropod dinosaur, which existed during the late Cretaceous Era.
 It was predatory by nature.
 Unlike some other types of dinosaurs, Abelisaurus walked on two legs or was bipedal.
 The species was thought to be 7 to 9 meters in length and hence was considered a medium-sized dinosaur.

 How did the modern Era learn about Abelisaurus?
-Through a single skill that was found!
+Through a single skull that was found!
 And that too was incomplete.
-Through this skill, scientists were able to identify Abelisaurus’s diet, lifestyle and size.
+Through this skull, scientists were able to identify Abelisaurus’s diet, lifestyle and size.